kaskadi/kaskadi-scripts/README.md

 # kaskadi-scripts

-collection of helper scripts for Kaskadi app
+Repository that serves as collection for Kaskadi app helper scripts